 The pet industry in the Netherlands

-An overview of the Dutch pet market in 2024, including the most recent statistics and trends.
+An overview of the Dutch pet industry in 2024, including the most recent statistics and trends.

 Pet ownership statistics